-Connecticut General Statue and Greenwich Board of Education Policy require students enrolling in Greenwich Public Schools be residents in the Town of Greenwich.
+Connecticut Public Schools be residents in the Town of Greenwich.
 Prior to registering parents are required to provide proof of residency.
 Verification is required of all incoming and rising ninth grade students.
-Verification is conducted at the student's school; all required forms detailing required documentation can be found on the <a href="https://green.org/green/gre
+Verification is conducted at the school; all required forms detailing required documentation can be found on the GPS Website link to the Residency Verification section.